hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

  .writeTo(Sinks.logger());
 ```

-When you run this pipeline, you should see the following output, where
+When you run this pipeline, you will see output like this, where each
-each output window is marked with start and end timestamps:
+output window is marked with start and end timestamps:

 ```text
 14:26:28.007 [ INFO] [c.h.j.i.c.W.loggerSink#0] WindowResult{start=14:26:27.000, end=14:26:28.000, value='100', isEarly=false}